KunalSachdev2005/Excel_Quote_Processing_API/README.md

    - Eliminates data entry errors.

 3. **Managing Redundancy in Lead ID**

-To handle redundancy in lead IDs:

-An "isactive" column is introduced in each database table.
+   - An "isactive" column is introduced in each database table.
-Upon data upload, the API checks for existing lead IDs and updates the "isactive" status accordingly, ensuring the most recent activity is marked as active.
+   - Upon data upload, the API checks for existing lead IDs and updates the "isactive" status accordingly, ensuring the most recent activity is marked as active.

-Products
+### Products
 The API handles the following insurance products:

-Standard Fire & Special Perils Policy (SFSP)
+1. Standard Fire & Special Perils Policy (SFSP)
-Burglary Insurance
+2. Burglary Insurance
-Plate Glass Insurance
+3. Plate Glass Insurance

-For each product, the API processes sections such as Customer Details, Main Policies, Add-On Covers, Terms & Conditions, Deductibles, Warranties, Clauses & Conditions, Exclusions & Subjectivities, and Supplementary Clauses & Conditions.
+For each product, the API processes sections such as
+ - Customer Details
+ - Main Policies
+ - Add-On Covers
+ - Terms & Conditions
+ - Deductibles
+ - Warranties
+ - Clauses & Conditions
+ - Exclusions & Subjectivities
+ - Supplementary Clauses & Conditions.

 API Code Flow
 File Upload: The user uploads the quote file.